 - Quantum Information Theory: information and entropy (classical and quantum), the capacity of quantum channels (Holevo-Schumacher-Westmoreland (HSW) and Lloyd-Shor-Devetak (LSD) coding theorems).

 - Quantum algorithms: Shor’s factoring, Grover's search, quantum Fourier transform, Deutsch-Jozsa algorithm.

 - Quantum computation: circuits and universal gates, complexity, challenges of scalable quantum computing.

 - Special topics: quantum Internet, quantum AI, quantum security.

-- familiarize with the terminology, the principles, and the mathematical formalism of quantum systems
+- Familiarize with the terminology, principles, and mathematical formalism of quantum systems.

 - Understand the theoretical and algorithmic aspects of quantum communication and computation.